 IBS is a disorder that can cause bloating, cramping, and either constipation (IBS-C) or diarrhea (IBS-D).
 It is the most common GI disorder, with a 10–15% worldwide prevalence rate.
 Dietary changes, medication, and stress management strategies can often help a person control the condition.

 Inflammatory bowel disease

-Inflammatory bowel disease (IBD) is an autoimmune disease, where the immune system causes inflammation and irritability in the intestines.
+IBD is an autoimmune condition where the immune system attacks otherwise healthy cells of the intestines, causing inflammation and irritability in the intestines.

-Celiac disease is an autoimmune disorder that prevents people consuming gluten, the protein found in wheat and wheat products.
+Celiac disease is an autoimmune disorder that affects the absorption of gluten, the protein found in wheat and wheat products.

-In most cases of acute diarrhea, the symptoms go away over time and can be managed at home.
+In most cases of acute diarrhea, the symptoms go away over time, and a person can manage them at home.